tylerdoll/music-generator/program/README.txt

 to run it and generate something is included here in the "GANs" subfolder.
-You should be able to just open a terminal next to the code (gan_final.py) and run "python gan_final.py" and it will work.
+You should be able to just open a terminal next to the code (gan_final.py) and run "python gan_final.py" to use the network.
 However, you may want to edit the NUM_EPOCHS costant first to change the amount of time it will take to train.
 At the end of running, this code will produce a .mid file which windows should know how to play from the default media player.

-Also included
+Also included in the GAN subfolder is an example of one of the networks we used early on while experimenting with and learnign mroe about GANs.
+This other network doesn't do anything really impressive, but is a good example of our early experimentation with GANs.
+You can run it with "python basic_chords_gan.py".